Five articles appear below:

 and compare verbal evidence with physical evidence whenever available.

-The NT reports events central to human history and life-changing to the
+reports events central to human history and life-changing to the

 witnesses themselves.
 Who of us cannot recall with accurately-chosen